-Urgent business shall only be admitted to an agenda if the Chair has approved the admittance of the item.
+Urgent business shall only be admitted to an agenda if written notice setting out the proposed matter to be raised has been given to the Chairperson by 5pm prior to the meeting and the Chairpersonthe Chair has approved the admittance of the item.

-The Chair shall advise the meeting of any matter(s) of urgent business that has been approved.
+The ChairpersonChair shall advise the meeting of any matter(s) of urgent business that has been approved.